bbauska/YT-Learn-YouTube/README.md

 which the user zooms in or out on the video.</li>
 </ul>

-<p>The setSphericalProperties function modifies the view to match the submitted property
+<p>The <mark>setSphericalProperties</mark> function modifies the view to match the submitted
-values.
-In addition to the orientation values described above, this function supports a Boolean field that indicates whether the IFrame embed should respond to DeviceOrientationEvents on supported mobile devices.</p>
+property values.
+In addition to the orientation values described above, this function supports a Boolean field that indicates whether the IFrame embed should respond to
+<mark>DeviceOrientationEvents</mark> on supported mobile devices.</p>

 <p>This example demonstrates and lets you test these new features.</p>